Have a work from home office setup running in no time with these 6 simple tips and essential equipment pieces. You’ll love working in your new space!

 - Dress for the occasion.
 Before you answer that video conference call or go on a live video, check yourself before you answer.
 Make sure your pants are on…;)

-Get organized with a home office organization system that works for you
+Get organized with work from home office supplies

 Each person’s work style is unique and will require systems that work well for them.
 I personally like to have the following home office storage pieces to help me stay organized: